 All the information we have on each dog is usually contained in the written description.
 This includes their breed, age, coloring, size, physical condition (to the best of our knowledge) and whatever general information we have gleaned from our time with the dogs.
-They are also temperament-tested during their stay in a foster home, so that we can give you our professional opinion on how they appear to be with kids, other dogs, people, what they like/don’t like, habits, etc. One thing we’ll never guarantee is that they are housebroken.
+They are also temperament-tested during their stay in a foster home, so that we can give you our professional opinion on how they appear to be with kids, other dogs, people, what they like/don’t like, habits, etc. One thing we’ll never guarantee is that they are housebroken or hypoallergenic.
 Each dog will respond differently to a new environment.
 Each household is also different, so it will be up to the new forever home to show the dog the ropes (i.e., if you have a doggie door or if you live in an apartment that requires you to take the dog for walks throughout the day).

 Prior to finalizing an adoption, a representative of Lhasa Happy Homes will visit your home to see where the dog will be living.
 Due to COVID, we may opt to receive a virtual home visit via video.
 We want to view the entrance to your home, street/neighborhood, interior shots, backyard/fencing/gates (if applicable).
 The goal here is not to be invasive but to insure the best environment for the dog.
 Since we’ve had first-hand experience with each dog, we can advise you of areas to be cautious (i.e., if it is a jumper, escape artist, garbage can junkie or just likes to open the refrigerator and get a snack!) and help you make adjustments, if/where necessary.
 This is done to guarantee the ultimate protection of the dog…so that both canine and “parents” enjoy the best experience!

 There is a minimum adoption donation for each dog.
-The donation varies, depending on the age (seniors over 10 yrs old are less; puppies a little more) and medical disposition of the dog.
-The donation ranges from $175-400.
+The donation varies, depending on the age (seniors over 10 yrs old are less; puppies a little more), training and medical disposition of the dog.
+The donation ranges from $225-500+.
 Please feel free to inquire about the donation for any dog you are interested in adopting.